 District Level Vigilance and Monitoring Committees have been constituted under the Chairpersonship of the District Magistrates.
-During the year 2016, 3 meetings were held in North District.

 Sub Divisional Level Vigilance and Monitoring Committees in all the Sub Divisions in the Districts have been constituted.
-During the year 2016, 11 meetings were held.
+During the year 2017, 7 meetings were held.